serenorg/serendb/docs/synthetic-size.md

 - logical size is the size of a branch *at a given point in time*.
 It's the total size of all tables in all databases, as you see with "\l+" in psql for example, plus the Postgres SLRUs and some small amount of metadata.
-Note that currently, Neon does not include the SLRUs and metadata in the logical size.
+Note that currently, SerenDB does not include the SLRUs and metadata in the logical size.
 Refer to the comment in [`get_current_logical_size_non_incremental()`](/pageserver/src/pgdatadir_mapping.rs#L813-L814).